hashmatmuqbil/barcodescanner-sdk-react-native/docs/howto-upgrade.md

 First, you have to download the iOS SDK from Scandit's website.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > cp ScanditBarcodeScanner.framework <directory of your project/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Frameworks/>
-> cp ScanditOCR.bundle <directory of your project/node_modules/scandit-react-native/ios/ScanditBarcodeScanner/Assets/>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then make sure, your iOS app is linked against the sqlite3 library.